DCS-training/Digital-Method-of-the-Month/DMM Docs/GIS.md

 ## Time

 - How much will it take to learn?
-- Is it possible to self learn?
+- Is it possible to self-learn?

 ## Easy Pitfalls

-- Chose the wrong RS or failing to set a RS.
+- Choose the wrong RS or fail to set an RS.
 - Topology errors (mostly if importing data from other systems as CAD)
-- Move Project on different PC or moving files from their original location to another.
+- Move Projects on different PC or moving files from their original location to another.
 - Proprietary extensions of files

 ## The Big Questions

-- GIS vs WebGIS
 - Implementation with other software (R, Python, 3D managing software, CAD, photogrammetry software)
 - How to work collaboratively
 - Managing 3D Data